Synchronization in rotating supersolids

 {\bf Acknowledgements:} We acknowledge useful discussions with Zoran Hadzibabic, Massimo Mannarelli, Rosario Fazio, Russell Bisset, and Hannah Geiger.
 This work was supported by the European Research Council through the Advanced Grant DyMETEr (No.\,101054500) Grant DOI 10.3030/101054500, a joint-project grant from the Austrian Science Fund FWF (No.\,I-4426) Grant DOI 10.55776/I4426, a NextGeneration EU grant AQuSIM by the Austrian Research Promotion Agency FFG (No.\,FO999896041), the Austrian Science Fund (FWF) Grant DOI 10.55776/PAT1597224 and the Austrian Science Fund (FWF) Cluster of Excellence QuantA Grant DOI 10.55776/COE1.
 E.\,P.\,acknowledges support by the Austrian Science Fund (FWF) within the DK-ALM (No.\,W1259-N27) Grant DOI 10.55776/W1259.
 T.\,B.\,acknowledges financial support through an ESQ Discovery grant by the Austrian Academy of Sciences.
 A.\,L.\,acknowledges financial support through the Disruptive Innovation - Early Career Seed Money grant by the Austrian Science Fund FWF and Austrian Academy of Science ÖAW.
 G.\,L.\, acknowledges Provincia Autonoma di Trento for financial support.

 {\bf Author contributions} \\ A.L., E.C., C.U., L.K., M.J.M., G.L., and F.F. performed the experimental work and data analysis.
 E.P. and T.B. performed the theoretical work.
-All authors contributed to the interpretation of the results and the preparation of the manuscript.
+All authors contributed to the interpretation of the results and the preparation of the manuscript.\\ {\bf Data and materials availability:} Data pertaining to this work can be found on Zenodo \url{ https://doi.org/10.5281/zenodo.14193459}.\\ {\bf Code availability:} The codes that support the findings of this study are available from the corresponding author upon reasonable request.